 Hyaluronic Acid is a water-loving sugar molecule that is naturally found in skin.
 A humectant — meaning that it helps preserve or retain moisture — Hyaluronic Acid is a trusted skincare ingredient in hydrating formulas.
-In fact, one molecule of Hyaluronic Acid can bind up to 1,000 times its weight in water.

 What does Hyaluronic Acid do?

 As a humectant, Hyaluronic Acid draws moisture into the skin and helps maintain moisture levels to visibly smooth and plump skin.
 Boosting skin’s moisture retention also helps strengthen skin which helps improve resilience and suppleness and plump dry fine lines.

 Is Sodium Hyaluronate the same as Hyaluronic Acid?

 Sodium Hyaluronate is actually a form of Hyaluronic Acid.
 Like Hyaluronic Acid, it works as a moisturizing agent within skincare formulas to help replenish, hydrate and visibly refine skin’s texture.
 Kiehl’s also formulates some products with Sodium Hyaluronate Filling Spheres which contain dehydrated Hyaluronic Acid fragments.
 These fragments rehydrate within the formula while absorbing water within the skin’s surface to help visibly plump and smooth.

 Fragmented Hyaluronic Acid is a form of Hyaluronic Acid that is in tiny pieces that are more easily able to penetrate the surface layers of skin.
 Within our formulas, this form of Hyaluronic Acid helps visibly smooth and plump while helping to improve skin elasticity and reduce the appearance of lines and wrinkles.